-Reverse Takeover (RTO), often known as reverse IPO, is the process in which a small private company goes public by merging into a larger publicly listed company.
-The practice is contrary to expectations that the merger is in reverse order.
+A Reverse Takeover (RTO), often known as a reverse IPO, is the process in which a small private company goes public by acquiring a larger, already publicly listed company.
+The practice is contrary to the norm because the smaller company is taking over the larger company – thus, the merger is in “reverse” order.

 In a typical public listing, a private company must undergo an initial public offering (IPO).
 The process is not only time-consuming, but it is also exceedingly costly.
-Therefore, to escape the laborious venture, a company turns to investment banks that cover them in the underwriting process and the issuance of shares.
+To bypass the expensive and laborious process, a private company can go public more simply by acquiring a public company.

 The process of reverse takeover usually involves two simple steps: